chief141/python-gui-gmail/README.md

 This app is built on python using the Tkinter module for the GUI part and smtplib for the back end part.

-Just add your info in the app and receiver's email then add the subject and body and click the send button.
+Just add your info in the app and receiver's email, then add the subject and body and click on the send button.
-This also saves your email(locally) when you click on "save as draft" button.
+This also saves your email (locally) when you click on "save as draft" button.

 ![Preview](preview.jpg)